-Erika James, Dean of The Wharton School, hosted the first Beyond Business session “Race and the Entrepreneur” on October 21, 2020, along with moderator Karl Ulrich, Wharton’s vice dean of entrepreneurship and innovation.
+Explore Business presents the first topic in the Beyond Business series, which focuses on the challenges Black entrepreneurs face due to unjust practices that limit their ability to prosper.
+Erika James, dean of the Wharton School, hosted the session “Race and the Entrepreneur” on October 21, 2020, along with moderator Karl Ulrich, Wharton’s vice dean of entrepreneurship and innovation.
 They engaged with panelists Chris Bennett, the founder of Wonderschool, and Josh Kopelman, managing partner at First Round Capital venture fund.

 The activities on this page connect to the “Race and the Entrepreneur” discussion and provide opportunities for high school students to Explore Business.
 The linked worksheets will help guide your exploration of the shorter video segments and the concepts.
 Enjoy discovering new business insights – and contributing your own ideas to this important conversation.